Certificate in International Legal Studies

 Sacramento, CA 95817

-At Pacific McGeorge, you may interact with students from many other countries on campus for either the J.D. or LL.M. program.
+At Pacific McGeorge, you may interact with J.D. and LL.M. students from many other countries on campus.
 Students with an international interest participate in a number of co-curricular and extracurricular activities, including:

-- Global Business & Development Law Journal — Published semi-annually, the Global Business & Development Law Journal provides a forum for articles, comments and notes by practitioners, legal scholars, and students on current topics of relevance to transnational practitioners.
+- Global Business & Development Law Journal — The Global Business & Development Law Journal provides a forum for articles, comments and notes by practitioners, legal scholars, and students on current topics of relevance to transnational practitioners.

-- Interschool International Moot Court Competition Teams — Each year, Pacific McGeorge fields two moot court competition teams in competitions whose subject matter involves international law issues.
+- International Moot Court Competition Teams — Each year, Pacific McGeorge fields two moot court competition teams in competitions whose subject matter involves international law issues.
 For the Jessup International Moot Court Competition, held each spring, students prepare a written brief and compete at oral argument on a dispute involving public international law.
-Pacific McGeorge also sends a team to the Willem C. Vis International Commercial Arbitration Moot Competition held each Spring in Vienna, Austria.

 - McGeorge International Law Society — McGeorge's International Law Society is a student organization that brings together those interested in international law.
 Members meet informally to discuss current international legal trends and the society sponsors speakers on current international topics.
 For example, the Society brought speakers from throughout North America to campus to discuss implications of NAFTA when it was near adoption.